kubewarden/docs/src/testing-policies.md

 # Testing Policies

-Chimera Policies are regular programs built as WASM modules.
+Chimera Policies are regular programs built as Wasm modules.
 Hence policies can be testes using the regular testing capabilities offered by the programming language of your choice.